gevuong/aA-Games/go.md

 - string
 - int
 - float64 (i.e. number with a decimal after it)
+- map
+- array
+- You can actually take an existing type (i.e. slice of string: []string), and extend its functionality by declaring a custom type (i.e. type deck []string).
+This is Go's approach, so this new deck type we're creating, extends, or kind of borrows all the behaviors of a slice of string (i.e. [] string).
+Similar to OOP approach, you define functions (i.e. instance methods) within classes to extend a class' functionality.
+In Go, with your custom type declaration, you can create your own custom functions that only work with that type.
+This is similar to instance methods only working with its respective class in OOP approach.
+This is the key difference between OOP approach and Go's approach.

 ### Types in Go
 - Types need to be declared in Go.
 This is important for statically-typed languages, like C++, Java, and Go.
 Dynamically-typed languages, such as JavaScript, Ruby, and Python, does not care what values are being assigned to variables.